Permanent Role or Short-Term Contract? How to Think Through Your Next Step

 A job title only tells part of the story.

+“Registered Nurse” can look very different from one facility to another.
+The workload, patient mix, level of support and expectations on shift can all vary depending on the setting.
 Before accepting a contract, it helps to understand what the role looks like in practice.
 The service, acuity, team structure and level of independence expected from the beginning can all affect whether the placement feels like the right fit.

+A useful way to frame the conversation is: “Can you talk me through what the first week usually looks like?”
+That gives you a clearer sense of the role without relying only on the position title or the job ad.
 Not every contract that matches your registration will match your recent experience, confidence or preferred way of working.
 It is better to know that before you say yes.

 Look closely at the roster

+The contract length matters, but the roster is what you will feel day to day.
+A six-week contract can feel manageable with the right pattern.
+It can also become exhausting if the shifts, turnaround times or changes are not what you expected.
 Roster details affect your recovery time, income, travel plans and how sustainable the role feels once you are there.
 Nights, weekends, on-call, overtime and last-minute changes can all change the feel of a placement.

 This is why it is worth clarifying the expected roster pattern early, including guaranteed hours, shift mix and how much flexibility may be required.
+The question is not only whether you can do the hours.
+It is whether those hours work safely and realistically in that location, with that travel, and with the recovery time available to you

 Understand the full pay package

+A strong hourly rate will always stand out, but it should not be the only detail you compare.
 The pay package should be clear before you accept.
 That means understanding whether the rate is base, casual, loaded or all-inclusive, and what applies for weekends, nights, overtime and public holidays.

 It is also worth confirming whether super is paid on top, whether allowances are included, and whether travel, accommodation, completion bonuses or extension terms form part of the package.
+Salary packaging can also be worth asking about when comparing opportunities.
+It will not apply to every role, but depending on the state, facility and employment arrangement, it may add value to the overall package.

-Two contracts can look similar on rate but feel very different once you consider the roster, location, accommodation and any out-of-pocket costs.
+Two contracts can look similar on rate but feel very different once you consider the roster, location, accommodation, salary packaging options and any out-of-pocket costs.
+If a role is described as high paying, you should be able to understand why.

 Be clear on travel and accommodation

+Travel and accommodation can make a contract easier, but only when the details are clear from the start.
 Some placements include accommodation and travel support.
 Others may involve reimbursement, partial coverage or arrangements you need to manage yourself.

 Before accepting, make sure you understand what is included, what is not included, and what you may need to pay upfront.